25.9 C

 All of these need regular inspection and replacement.
 Nonetheless, you don’t have to tend to all of them as frequently.
 Fortunately, each inspection and replacement takes barely several seconds or minutes of your time.

-Over the course of time, your car tires get worn out, which is one of the primary reasons why you have to replace them.
-Now, you can’t avoid replacing tires but what you can do is postpone the inevitable by quite a bit.
-Depending on whether your car is an RWD, FWD or an AWD, your tires will get worn out unevenly.
+Over the course of time, your car tyres get worn out, which is one of the primary reasons why you have to replace them.
+Now, you can’t avoid replacing tyres but what you can do is postpone the inevitable by quite a bit.
+Depending on whether your car is an RWD, FWD or AWD, your tyres will get worn out unevenly.

 DIY repairs